helidon-io/helidon/docs/mp/guides/metrics.md

    remove the path prefix from the name.
 2. Add the `@Timed` annotation to get a `Timer` metric.
 <!--@mdc :: -->

+Build and run the application, then invoke the application endpoints below:

 ```shell [Terminal]
 curl http://localhost:8080/cards